This article was written in 2018. Atlassian have since announced the end of Server and it is no longer possible to buy Server licenses.

-In addition to Server and Cloud versions of Confluence, Bitbucket, Jira Service Desk, Jira Software, and HipChat, Atlassian also offers Data Center deployments.
-The main technical difference between Data Center and Server is that Data Center permits multiple application servers running in parallel, whereas Server only permits one application server.
-We are often asked by customers about Atlassian Data Center vs Server – and, more specifically, which is the better option.
+How do you compare Atlassian Data Center vs Server – what makes them different and how can you tell which one is right for you?
+Well, to give you some background, in addition to Server and Cloud versions of Confluence, Bitbucket, Jira Service Desk, and Jira Software, Atlassian also offers Data Center deployments.
+Data Center is a type of self-hosted deployment.
+The primary difference on a technical level in a comparison between Data Center vs Server is that Data Center permits multiple application servers running in parallel.
+Server only permits one application server.
+We are often asked by customers about Atlassian Data Center vs Server – and which option specifically is right for them.

 The benefits of Atlassian Data Center